bitlab-tech/ECC_MPC-TSS_study/5_feldman-dkg/README.md

 ## Distributed Key Generation (DKG) with Feldman VSS
 - Index Assignment: Each participant $P_j$ is assigned an index $j$, which is used in the polynomial for share generation.
 For simplicity, these indices are often just the participant numbers $j$, though they could be other distinct values known to all.

 - Share Generation: In Feldman’s VSS scheme, each participant $P_j$ receives a share of the form $f(j)$, where $f$ is a polynomial chosen by the dealer.
-In this case, each participant plays the role of the dealer in turn, sharing a random value $u_i$  (this is often done to ensure that no single participant holds too much control over the key generation).
+In this case, each participant plays the role of the dealer in turn, sharing a random value $u_j$  (this is often done to ensure that no single participant holds too much control over the key generation).

-- Final Key Share Computation: After each participant shares their value $u_i$ , the shares from all participants are combined.
-Thanks to the additive property of Feldman’s VSS, the final share of the secret key $x$ is the sum of the individual shares: $x=\sum_{i}u_i$ This sum is distributed among participants without anyone ever knowing the actual value of $x$.
+- Final Key Share Computation: After each participant shares their value $u_j$ , the shares from all participants are combined.
+Thanks to the additive property of Feldman’s VSS, the final share of the secret key $x$ is the sum of the individual shares: $x=\sum_{j=1}^{n}u_j$ This sum is distributed among participants without anyone ever knowing the actual value of $x$.

 ## Feldman VSS Additive Property
 - Feldman’s scheme has an important **additive homomorphism** property: If participants are given shares $f_i(j)$ of two secrets $a$ and $b$, then by adding the shares of $f_a(j)$ and $f_b(j)$, the participants obtain a share of $a+b$ without needing to explicitly know either $a$ or $b$.